Who should consider earning a Master’s in Supply Chain Analytics? What are the job placement perspective after graduating from this program?

 Prior comparable course work typically comes from graduate programs at other AACSB-accredited schools.
 For work experience or professional certification, students should provide sufficient evidences (e.g., employer endorsement, syllabus for the professional certification training, etc.) to prove the relevance to the corresponding program course.

-What is the MSCA accelerated track?
+What is the BS/MS MSCA dual degree program?
 Am I eligible to apply?

-The MSCA accelerated track is offered to RBS juniors and seniors (both in Newark and New Brunswick) majoring in supply chain management (SCM).
+The BS/MS MSCA dual degree program (accelerated track) is offered to RBS juniors and seniors (both in Newark and New Brunswick) majoring in supply chain management (SCM).
 If accepted and enrolled, students in their senior year will be allowed to take relevant courses for a total of up to 6 credits which will be applied to both their bachelor’s and master’s degrees, allowing students to complete both degrees in 5 years.

 The accelerated track is specifically for students in their junior or senior year with a cumulative GPA of no less than 3.0 and a major GPA (for all 799 courses) of no less than 3.4 (note that satisfying this minimum requirement does not guarantee admission).
 At least 75 credit hours of coursework must be completed before students can apply for admission to this track.
 Typically, students may apply no earlier than the 2nd half of their junior year.
 Students will be eligible to start the accelerated track only in their senior year after they have been admitted to the MSCA program and after completing 90 credit hours of coursework towards their undergraduate degree program.